apache/druid/docs/querying/sql-data-types.md

 ## Standard types

 Druid natively supports the following basic column types:

-* LONG: (64 bit signed int)
+* LONG: 64-bit signed int
-* FLOAT (32 bit float)
+* FLOAT: 32-bit float
-* DOUBLE: (64 bit float)
+* DOUBLE: 64-bit float
-* STRING: (UTF-8 encoded strings and string arrays)
+* STRING: UTF-8 encoded strings and string arrays
 * COMPLEX: non-standard data types, such as nested JSON, hyperUnique and approxHistogram, and DataSketches
 * ARRAY: arrays composed of any of these types

 Druid treats timestamps (including the `__time` column) as LONG, with the value being the number of milliseconds since 1970-01-01 00:00:00 UTC, not counting leap seconds.
-Therefore, timestamps in Druid do not carry any timezone information, but only carry information about the exact moment in time they represent.
+Therefore, timestamps in Druid do not carry any timezone information.
+They only carry information about the exact moment in time they represent.
 See [Time functions](sql-scalar.md#date-and-time-functions) for more information about timestamp handling.

-Casts between two SQL types with the same Druid runtime type have no effect, other than the exceptions noted in the following table.
-Casts between two SQL types that have different Druid runtime types generate a runtime cast in
-Druid.
-If a value cannot be cast to the target type, as in `CAST('foo' AS BIGINT)`, Druid either substitutes a default value (when `druid.generic.useDefaultValueForNull = true`, the default mode), or substitutes [NULL](#null-values) (when `druid.generic.useDefaultValueForNull = false`).
-NULL values cast to non-nullable types are also substituted with a default value.
-For example, if `druid.generic.useDefaultValueForNull = true`, a null VARCHAR cast to BIGINT is converted to a zero.

-The following table describes how Druid maps SQL types onto native types when running queries.
+The following table describes how Druid maps SQL types onto native types when running queries:

 |SQL type|Druid runtime type|Default value<sup>*</sup>|Notes|
 |--------|------------------|-------------|-----|